 When they present the revised work, start the discussion by reviewing the previous version and revisiting your comments and concerns.
 That will establish the target the new work is supposed to be shooting for.
 Again, describe what’s right with it and then carefully evaluate how well it achieves the marketing objectives.
 If it’s on target but still makes you a little uncomfortable, that may be a signal that it’s strong enough to be wildly effective in the marketplace.

 If the work is still off-target or somehow inappropriate, repeat the discussion of the marketing situation, the competition, the purpose of the marketing vehicle, the specific strategic objectives of the piece, the competitive advantages of the product or service, the needs and perceptions of the audience, and other relevant issues.
-Give the Agency another week or so to revise the work.
-If it’s still off-target or unacceptable a second time, it may be a signal that it’s time to look for another Agency.
+Give the agency another week or so to revise the work.
+If it’s still off-target or unacceptable a second time, it may be a signal that it’s time to look for another agency.

-(Excerpt from Stanley’s new book: The Client’s Bible)
+(Excerpt from Stanley’s book: The Client’s Bible)

 Buy on Amazon